 *Disclosure: Our Vigan kalesa tour was sponsored by Metro Vigan Inn, they can arrange Kalesa tour for Php 700 per person, tour lasts for 3 hours.

-Metro Vigan Inn Bayubay Norte, San Vicente Metro Vigan 2726 Vigan Ilocos Sur Tel : +63 77 674 0448 Email : email@example.com Facebook : https://www.facebook.com/MetroviganInn Room rates start at Php 1,300 (standard AC double room good for 2 pax)About the Blogger : Gael Hilotin is a travel blogger and freelance travel writer with a background in Anthropology.
+Metro Vigan Inn Bayubay Norte, San Vicente Metro Vigan 2726 Vigan Ilocos Sur Tel : +63 77 674 0448 Email : firstname.lastname@example.org Facebook : https://www.facebook.com/MetroviganInn Room rates start at Php 1,300 (standard AC double room good for 2 pax)About the Blogger : Gael Hilotin is a travel blogger and freelance travel writer with a background in Anthropology.
 In 2012, she quit her job to travel around the Philippines for 7 months.
 She has been to all 81 provinces in the Philippines.
-Her work has appeared in local and international publications and she is a contributor of Yahoo Southeast Asia News (Travel).
-She was the winner of the travel writing contest at the Blogfest Asia 2012 held in Siem Reap, Cambodia.
+Her work has appeared in local and international publications.
+She was a solid contributor of Yahoo Southeast Asia News (Travel) from 2011-2015.
+And was the winner of the travel writing contest at the Blogfest Asia 2012 held in Siem Reap, Cambodia.
 Follow her on Facebook , Twitter and Instagram.
-For advertisements, sponsorships and partnerships, you may reach her at thepinaysolobackpacker (at) yahoo (dot) com. **********************************************************************************************
+For advertisements, sponsorship and partnerships, you may reach her at gaelhilotinblog (at) gmail (dot) com. ***********************************************************

 Viewed 348618 times by 95522 viewers